AstarNetwork/astar-community-tutorials/README.md

       <Figure caption="Tokenomics Model" src={require('/docs/about/token-economics/img/tokenomics_1.png').default } width="100%" />
       ```

-    - Please use the absolute path to the image (e.g. `/docs/about/token-economics/img/tokenomics_1.png` instead of `img/tokenomics_1.png`
+    - Please use the absolute path to the image (e.g. `/docs/build/img/thispic.png` instead of `./img/thispic.png` as this faciliates i18n and ease of translation into other languages.